Teachers TV

-Teachers TV was a UK government–funded website and former free-to-air distance education television channel which operated from 2005–2011.
-The website provided video and support materials for those who work in education, including teachers, school leaders, governors, teacher trainers, student teachers and support staff.
+Teachers TV was a UK government–funded educational website and free-to-air distance education television channel that operated from 2005 to 2011.
+It provided professional development videos and support materials for teachers, school leaders, trainee teachers, and other education staff.

-Its original aims included raising educational standards, saving the workforce time, and boosting professional development.
-All content was available to watch or download for free.

-The service was launched on 8 February 2005.
-During its operations, it was managed by Education Digital Management Ltd, and funded by the Department for Children, Schools and Families (DCSF).
-The website was co-owned by Ten Alps (75%) and ITN (25%).
-In October 2010, Ten Alps announced that the Department for Education was cancelling the £10m annual Teachers TV contract for 2011.

-As of April 2018, all content produced by Teachers TV remains freely available at the TES website.
+The service aimed to raise educational standards and support continuing professional development, with all content available free of charge.
+Teachers TV was funded by the Department for Children, Schools and Families and operated independently of government editorial control.
+Funding was withdrawn in 2011, after which the service ceased operations, though much of its content remains available online.

 Programming

 General programming included a weekly half-hour news programme, documentaries on the educational issues and controversies of the day, and guidance on topics such as behaviour management.

 It covered all National Curriculum subjects, as well as specialist programmes for headteachers, managers, newly qualified teachers (NQT), teaching assistants (TA), and governors.
 It also had an educational news service supplied by ITN.